QMU Understanding Creative Placemaking: A Literature Review

 2.1 Definitions and types: How do we define Placemaking?

 Most articles, blogs and various other texts will start with a similar sentiment: that Placemaking has been an elusive term to define (Steuteville, 2016; Whittemore, 2016; Borrup, 2016; Cohen et al., 2018; Moore, 2020; American Planning Association, n.d; Kresge Foundation, n.d.).
-As Cohen et al. (2016, p.9) suggests the “somewhat-nebulous term, affords different meanings to different practitioners, professionals and academics”.
+As Cohen et al. (2016, p.9) suggest the “somewhat-nebulous term, affords different meanings to different practitioners, professionals and academics”.
 In other words, different stakeholders interpret the varying definitions as it suits their personal circumstances best (American Planning Association, n.d.; Markusen & Gadwa Nicodemus, 2014, Kobersmith, 2021).

 Broadly speaking, the development of the term Placemaking is linked to a concept within the cultural geography tradition known as a ‘sense of place’ which describes “how a culture group imprints its values, perceptions, memories, and traditions on a landscape and gives meaning to geographic space” (Lew, 2017, p.449).
-In the 1960s and 1970s, when the term grew in popularity, the concept shifted to encompass a “practice of community participation towards development of distinctive and liveable places at the neighborhood and block-level” (Borrup, 2016, p.
+In the 1960s and 1970s, when the term grew in popularity, the concept shifted to encompass a “practice of community participation towards the development of distinctive and liveable places at the neighbourhood and block-level” (Borrup, 2016, p.
 3).
 In 1995, scholar-practitioners Lynda Schneekloth and Robert Shibley highlighted Placemaking “is not just about the relationship of people to the places; it also creates relationships among people in places” (cited in Borrup, 2016, p.3).

 The 2000s and 2010s saw organisations such as the Project for Public Spaces, call it a “collaborative process by which we can shape our public realm in order to maximize shared value” (2007, para.7).
 Others such as Steuteville (2016) describe Placemaking as the process of creating quality places, citing examples of “a building, location, or space that possesses a strong sense of place” and suggesting “it is a structure or space where people, businesses, and institutions want to be” (2016, para.4).
 The notion of ‘quality places’ was originally referenced in Wyckoff (2014).